top of page

 43007724_244793189537441_758296456726157

 Richard Tejeda is the Founder and Executive Director of Saved By Nature.
-Growing up in a neighborhood with drugs and gangs embedded in it's culture, Richard is very familiar with the revolving door system many youth and adults can suffer due to social injustice.
+Having grown up in a neighborhood where drugs and gang culture were deeply ingrained, he understands firsthand the challenges many youth and adults face in a system that often perpetuates cycles of social injustice.

-After 10 years of hard work, perseverance, and dedication, he would eventually overcome and prevail.
-Earning a certificate and A.S. degree in Park Management.
-He continued to build an affinity for nature as he was pursuing higher education.
-He showed his true academic potential by graduating Cum Laude from San Jose State University with a B.A in Environmental Studies and a minor in Sustainable Water Resources.
+Through a decade of perseverance, grit, and unwavering dedication, Richard not only overcame the obstacles before him—he excelled.
+He earned a certificate and an A.S. degree in Park Management, then proved his academic potential by graduating Cum Laude from San Jose State University with a B.A. in Environmental Studies and a minor in Sustainable Water Resources.

 sierra nevada.jpg